 Bill’s books of expertise in college and career draw strongly from his life experiences.
 He can boast having been a Big Ten scholarship football player who raised and coached two sons who are successful in athletics and career.
 As an award-winning college professor, business executive and nationally recognized career management guru, he has also authored four books which have helped many navigate the confusing waters of education and career.

 Bill Holland has a sophisticated understanding of what s happening in the job market and what to do about it on a personal level.

 Bill Holland’s deep and wide knowledge of the current employment landscape means he can offer real time advice on what employers want and how young job seekers should approach them.
 Mr. Holland helped our son tailor his approach with great results.

 Most Recent Articles

 If your child is in their senior high school year or approaching it, then thoughts of college will be weighing heavily on your mind.
 While senior year is an exciting time, it will go by in the blink of an eye and before you know it, they will be walking across that...

-As a parent, you want your child to grow up to have a successful future, to be happy in their chosen career and financially stable.
-So when it comes to their high school junior and senior year and they are starting to make their first real-life decisions for...
+As a parent, you want your child to grow up to have a successful future, to be happy in their chosen career and be financially stable.
+So when it comes to their high school junior and senior year and they're starting to make their first real-life decisions for...

 The eldest of our five grand-kids, Kasey (yes, named after Ernest Thayer's poem "Casey at the Bat" ) is now 11 years old and has for years proclaimed her intention to go to college—not just any college, but Stanford University.
 Admission requirements and affordability...